RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Specific Computer Security Technical Requirements

-For CAs operating under this policy, the computer security functions listed below are required.
+For CAs, KEDs, and DDSs operating under this policy, the computer security functions listed below are required.
 These functions may be provided by the operating system, or through a combination of operating system, software, and physical safeguards.
 The CA and its ancillary parts must include the following functionality (in a VME, these functions are applicable to both the VM and hypervisor):